 a) My questions

-Perhaps these things have been coming quite regularily over the millions of years?
+I might wonder if perhaps the Engineers foresaw its coming as a distant future event or if these things had been coming quite regularily over the millions of years?

-Or it was designed that after whatever came about from DNA altered by the black substance in the urns, which crossed from one person to another and then another, as if needing something from all three in the case of the movie Prometheus, would as it were unlock and grow its final form?
+Perhaps I could even wonder if it was designed that after whatever came about from DNA altered by the black substance in the urns, which crossed from one person to another and then another.

 Steve Messing sculpted an alter area for this set that attempted to pay homage to HR Giger, in the form of a relief sculpture hanging from the wall.
 It has an impression of a loosely Giger-esque alien form with flowing structures around it.

 - Steve Messing: Another set that I worked on was known as the "Head Room."
 This was a ceremonial room that contained hundreds of ampules beneath a giant sculpture of an Engineer's head.
 Julian Caldrow did an amazing job of working out all of the details for this environment and created the set drawings.
 The final set was built at full scale and was incredible to walk on.
 I also sculpted an altar area for this set that paid homage to Giger.
 It is a relief sculpture hanging from the wall and has the impression of an alien form with flowing structures surrounding it. (http://io9.com/)